Topic:

 Published Date:

-The Jewish Association Czulent organized the conference “Distorting History: Preserving the Truth about the Holocaust in Times of Rising Disinformation – An International Perspective,” held under the patronage of the Ministry of Foreign Affairs.
-The event took place on December 16 at the POLIN Museum of the History of Polish Jews, as part of the ENMA (European Network on Monitoring Antisemitism) coalition.
+The event was held under the patronage of the Ministry of Foreign Affairs.
+The conference took place on December 16, 2024, at the POLIN Museum of the History of Polish Jews.

 You might also like